Tommy Colella: Professional career

-Collella was drafted by the National Football League's Detroit Lions in 1942, and played two seasons for the team.
+Colella was drafted in the seventh round by the National Football League's Detroit Lions in 1942, and played two seasons for the team.
 The Cleveland Rams acquired him in 1944.
 He played as a halfback and punter for the Rams, who won the NFL championship in 1945.
 The Cleveland Browns, a new team under formation in the All-America Football Conference, signed Colella soon after the 1945 season ended.
 He was among five players who joined the Browns when the Rams moved to Los Angeles before the 1946 season; the others were Chet Adams, Don Greenwood, Mike Scarry and Gaylon Smith.

 With the Browns, Colella was a punter and defensive halfback between 1946 and 1948.
 Colella had 10 interceptions in 1946, leading the AAFC.
 Cleveland coach Paul Brown said in 1948 that Colella provided "the type of punt we want against such dangerous receivers as the Rockets and Buffalo Bills have.
 All of his kicks have gone out of bounds, and our opponents have gained exactly no yards on returns in the last two games."
 Cleveland won the AAFC championship in each of the three seasons he was with the team.

 Colella was traded to the Buffalo Bills in May 1949 along with Chet Adams, his former Rams teammate.
 "We have won three championships, but we can't remain at a standstill," Brown said.
 He played one season for the Bills before leaving football.